From Zhang Laboratory

 Introduction of the Zhang Laboratory

-We are part of Department of Biochemistry and Molecular Biophysics, Columbia Initiative in Systems Biology, Motor Neuron Center, Columbia Stem Cell Initiative, and Herbert Irving Comprehensive Cancer Center at Columbia University Medical Center.
+We are part of the Department of Systems Biology, the Department of Biochemistry and Molecular Biophysics, and the Motor Neuron Center at Columbia University Medical Center.

-We are fascinated by the complexity of the mammalian brain and the underlying molecular mechanisms.
-While mammals have a similar number of genes compared to phenotypically simpler organisms (such as worm), one apparent feature of mammalian genes is their more complicated gene structures, providing opportunity of sophisticated regulation at the RNA level.
+We are fascinated by the complexity of the mammalian nervous system and its underlying molecular mechanisms.
+While mammals have a similar number of genes compared to phenotypically simpler organisms (such as worms), one apparent feature of mammalian genes is their more complicated gene structures, providing an opportunity for sophisticated regulation at the RNA level.